barrald/strava-uploader/README.md

 3. Open a shell (accessed by using the "Terminal" application on MacOS) and `cd` to the data directory (the folder you just downloaded - should be something like "runkeeper-data-export-1234567")
 4. Install the requirements - from any shell run `pip install -r requirements.txt`
 5. Next, we need to **get an Authorization Token from Strava** for your Athlete account.
 Run the command `python strava_local_client.py get_write_token <client_id> <client_secret>`, where you replace `<client_id>` and `<client_secret>` with the codes you pulled from the [Strava API Management Page](https://www.strava.com/settings/api).
 It should open a browser and ask you to log in to Strava.
 You should then be shown a code - copy this, and paste it in the `uploader.py` file as the `access_token` variable.
 6. Now we're ready to upload.
-Run `python uploader.py`, and let it run!
+Run `./uploader.py`, and let it run!

 **A few notes on how this works:**
 - The script will crawl through the cardio activities csv file line for line, uploading each event.